Miss Charm 2023: Pageant

-Swimsuit Competition
+Swimsuit competition

 The swimsuit competition was held on February 9, 2023 at Lotte Hotel Saigon by Fizen, which was named "The Spring Beach".
 Miss Fizen was awarded to Juliana Habib of Colombia.

 Miss BlockCharm

-For the first time in beauty pageant history, online voting would be done using blockchain technology, hence the online voting round called Miss BlockCharm.
-Olivia Tan of Indonesia was eventually awarded Miss BlockCharm at the afterparty.
+For the first time, online voting at a pageant was done using blockchain technology, where votes could be bought by purchasing NFTs.
+Olivia Tan of Indonesia won the award.

-Preliminary round
+Format

 Prior to the final competition, the contestants competed in a preliminary competition, which involved closed-door interviews with the judges and a presentation show where they competed in ao dai, national costume, swimwear and evening gowns and was held in BHD Studio on 13 February, hosted by Karina Ramos.

-Finals

 The results of the preliminary competition, which consisted of swimsuit and evening dress competitions, as well as closed interviews, determined the 20 selected semifinalists.
 The winner of Miss BlockCharm will advance to the top 10.
 The top 20 compete in the swimsuit competition and are narrowed down to the top 10 afterward.
 The top 10 competed in an evening gown competition and narrowed down to the top 6 afterward.
 The top 6 competed in a question and answer preliminary round, and the final 3 were chosen.
 The final word piece was brought back, after which Miss Charm 2023 and its two runners-up were announced.